 Legal, regulated online casinos conduct themselves differently.
 In states that allow them, the sites must follow regulators’ guidelines, and they risk losing their license to operate if they don’t.
 Given that North Carolina has no legal online casinos, it’s best not to risk playing on offshore sites from the state.
 If you’re looking for a legal online alternative, see our list of social and sweepstakes sites above.

 Land-based casinos in North Carolina

 North Carolina is home to three tribal casinos where you can play a variety of casino games in person.

 The Eastern Band of Cherokee Indians is the only federally recognized Native American tribe based in the state.
-The Cherokees currently operate two casinos on their lands in the more mountainous western part of the state.
+The Cherokee currently operate two casinos on their lands in the more mountainous western part of the state.
 Meanwhile, the Catawba Indian Nation is another federally recognized tribe based just over the state line in South Carolina.
-The Catawbas have lands elsewhere, and after securing land in trust in Kings Mountain, North Carolina, they were able to open a casino there.
+The Catawba have lands elsewhere, and after securing land in trust in Kings Mountain, they were able to open a casino there.

 Harrah’s Cherokee Casino Resort

 By far the largest casino in NC, the venue at Harrah’s Cherokee features a 150,000-square-foot gambling floor with more than 3,000 slot machines and over 160 table games.
 The casino additionally features a Caesars Sportsbook with several ticket windows, self-serve kiosks and a 90-foot game wall.
 There is also a 32-table World Series of Poker-branded poker room where the casino frequently hosts WSOP Circuit events.